 If you just want to relax and enjoy the atmosphere in a pub with character there are a number of excellent pubs scattered around the city.

-Almost as old is Downes which was established in 1759 and is still in the same family for six generations.
+Downes one of the oldest pubs is definitely worth a visit it was established in 1759 and is still in the same family for six generations.
 It is also one of the few remaining houses to bottle its own Whiskey “Downe’s No7.
 Which can be seen on The Granville Hotel’s whiskey wall along with another 40 Irish whiskeys.

 Tom Mahers - O'Connell St. Waterford